johncrook-davies/examples-advanced_custom_tf/custom/custom.md

 ## Branching models
 The functional API allows us to define models with multiple branches - so not just one sequence.
 The 'Concatenate' function can then be used to recombine layers or alternatively the 'Model' function can be passed a list of inputs and can produce a list of outputs.
 One example of a branching model is the 'Inception' model.

+## Siamese networks
+This architecture takes two different inputs and uses the same architecture to process the different inputs.
+The output from each side of the network is a vector representing the image.
+The Euclidean distance is then measured between the outputs and is an indicator of similarity between the images.
+The model is trained using pairs of inputs with a label specifying whether the inputs are similar or not.
+This architecture is used in a number of different areas of research.

+Euclidean distance is the distance between the two vectors, in 3D space this is simply the calculated distance between two points in space.
+Generally it is the square root of the sum of squares.